appvia/terranetes/docs/terraform-controller/developer/configuration.md

     name: <NAME>
 ```

-### Terraform Variables
+### Terraform variables

 The variables section `spec.variables` is a freeform map used to define all the variables the module can consume.
 These are converted to HCL and provided into the workflow via `-var-file` on the `plan` and `apply` stages.

-### Connection Secret Reference
+### Connection secret reference

-The connection secret `spec.writeConnectionSecretToRef` defines the name of a secret within your namespace where you want any outputs from the module to be written.
+The connection secret `spec.writeConnectionSecretToRef` is the name of a secret within the namespace where you want any Terraform outputs to be written.
+These outputs are converted to environment variable format, i.e., upper-cased and ready to be consumed by workloads using [env and envFrom](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables).

-The name of the secret *(inside the Configuration namespace)* where any module outputs from the terraform module are written as environment variables.

 By default when a secret is defined all the outputs produced are written in environment variable form.
-If you want to filter this and only select specific keys from the terraform output you can include the `spec.writeConnectionSecretToRef.keys` field as below.
+If you want to filter this and only select specific keys from the terraform output you can include the `spec.writeConnectionSecretToRef.keys` field as shown below.

 ```yaml
 spec: